 D-aspartic acid is a bit more promising in this regard.
 Research has shown that it can increase testosterone levels in both humans and rats, but the effective dosage in humans was just over 3 grams of D-AA per day.
 Most test boosters that include D-AA use half that dosage or less, which is sure to reduce its effectiveness.

 The bottom line is testosterone boosters are a waste of money, and will never deliver the type of results most of them claim.
-If you want to try D-aspartic acid, save money and just buy the amino itself, and take 3 grams per day.

 It’s also worth noting that minor improvements in testosterone levels are very unlikely to affect muscle growth.
 You might feel a bit more energetic and notice an increase in libido, but don’t think that you can significantly impact your muscle growth by taking a testosterone booster.